isaiassf22/Mywallet-backEnd/README.md

 # MyWalletBack

 Design of a wallet manager application!
 You can register, describe earns/expenses, and get the amount!
+It's very useful to balance expenses and save money.

 <img src="./src/images/MyWallet.gif" />